Johnny122133/Mitschriften_Uni/README.md

 2. pull before push!! (use VS-Code/source control)
 3. don't edit the settings_json.tex file
 4. Read Rule 1.
-5. Reconsider all your life choises
+5. Reconsider all your life choices

 ## Structure
 + ExamplesV2... has examples for LaTex commands.